bacnet-stack/bacnet-stack/trunk/bacnet-stack/ports/win32/bacnet/readme.txt

 3. Select the "C/C++" tab (3rd Tab)
 4. Select the Category: General
 5. You can see the "Preprocessor Definitions:" box
-6. Type BACDL_BIP in that edit box (using a comma if necessary)
+6. Type BACDL_BIP=1 in that edit box (using a comma if necessary)
 7. Press OK
-8. Compile the project again...
+8. Compile the entire project again...

 Q. error LNK2001: unresolved external symbol __imp__closesocket@4